number5alive/funsizehikes/about.md

       title="Bikepacking"
       image="/images/withoutfs/bikepackchester-320.webp"
       leftimg=true
       text="I’m a long time bike commuter and winter cyclist.
 I particularly love fat biking, mostly in Alaska.
 I recently made the switch to bikepacking.
 I made bike bags for myself and husband from scratch, developing my own patterns.
-Chester the dog enjoys coming along for the ride as well."
+Chester the dog enjoys coming along for the ride as well.
+In 2022, we set out on our first big bikepacking trip, and covered over 2,000 miles between Jasper, Alberta, and the New Mexico/Colorado border on the Great Divide Mountain Bike Route."
 %}
 {% include actioncard.html
       title="Winter Camping"